Jodi Huisentruit

 Jodi Sue Huisentruit (/ˈhuːzɪnˌtruːt/; born June 5, 1968 – c.
 June 27, 1995) was an American television news anchor who worked for KIMT in Mason City, Iowa.
-She disappeared in the early morning of June 27, 1995, after a colleague called her at home when she failed to arrive for work.
+In the early morning of June 27, 1995, a colleague called her at home when she failed to arrive for work.
 Huisentruit answered the call and said she had overslept and was on her way.
 Signs of a struggle outside her apartment near her car led investigators to believe she had been abducted.
 Despite extensive investigations, no definitive clues to her disappearance were found, and she was declared legally dead in 2001.

 Early life

 Jodi Sue Huisentruit was born on June 5, 1968, and raised in Long Prairie, Minnesota, the youngest daughter of Maurice Nicholas Huisentruit and Imogene L. "Jane" Huisentruit.
 She excelled at golf in high school and won the state Class A tournament along with her team in 1985 and 1986.
-After high school, Huisentruit enrolled at St. Cloud State University, where she studied mass communications and speech communication, graduating with a bachelor's degree in 1990.
+After high school, Huisentruit enrolled at Moorhead State University and later transferred to St. Cloud State University, where she studied mass communications and speech communication, graduating with a bachelor's degree in 1990.
 Her first job after graduation was as a flight attendant with Northwest Airlines.

 Huisentruit began her broadcasting career with CBS affiliate KGAN in Cedar Rapids, Iowa, as the station's Iowa City bureau chief, then returned to Minnesota for a job at ABC affiliate KSAX in Alexandria.
 Huisentruit later returned to Iowa for her position at small CBS affiliate KIMT in Mason City, with service reaching as far as Southeast Minnesota.